pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 are supported by default, such as :class:`dict`, :class:`list`, :class:`tuple`,
 :class:`str`, :class:`int`, :class:`float`, and :class:`bool`.
 This behaviour
 also means an encoded :class:`tuple` will be decoded as a :class:`list`.
+If you don't want tuples to be converted to lists, please avoid using tuples in event objects.
 This behaviour is coded in Python as C code, and can't be suspended without avoiding the use of this C code and thereby incurring a performance penalty in the transcoding of domain event objects.

 .. code-block:: python